 - Subscriber burnout

-As with Black Friday, creativity and value proposition are your two best friends with Cyber Monday messaging.
+As with Black Friday, creativity and value are your two best friends with Cyber Monday messaging.

-Let’s dive into some specific strategies you can leverage.
+Let’s dive into some specific strategies you can use.

 Strategy #1: Build frequency gradually

-Deliverability experts warn against changing tactics unexpectedly — especially during the high-volume launch of the holiday shopping season.
+Deliverability experts warn against changing tactics unexpectedly — especially during the high-volume opening weeks of the holiday shopping season.

 Strategy #2: Celebrate your VIPs

 Show your customers you know who they are and how special they are to you.
 Personalization is just the start.
 Segment your VIPs – past buyers, regular open-and-clickers, anybody on whom you have activity data – and send them special offers with content that recognizes your special relationship.

 Strategy #3: Maximize inbox visibility